andrewwyld/CSRewardMaticBV/progress.md

 What about the holes?

 We can insert dummy entries for all holes, but this would mean a lot of memory.

+Can the repository work without having to separate between whether it's created by a plain rewards list or a rewards group list?

+Maybe a group repository that holds groups info + holds a repository of plain rewards?

+Rewards and groups

+# TODO

+- [ ] Actual console interface with a repl
+- [ ] Make searching the rewards logarithmic
+- [ ] Implement caching
+- [ ] Think about handling localization runtime
+- [ ] Think about handling user score adjustments